wolfmatt233/LibraryManagement/README.md

 ## Description

 This is a system that allows users to borrow books and return them before a certain due date.
 It will allow users to filter and search through a custom list of books in the database.
 Users can also add books to a personal wishlist.
-Admin features like adding, editing, and deleting books along with updating any loan will be included.
+Admin features like adding, editing, and deleting books along with updating any loan are included.
+If a book is out of stock, a hold can be placed that will automatically place a loan when the book becomes available again.
 Account creation and login is handled by laravel breeze along with a lot of css layout using Tailwind.

-## To Do

--   Add books to wishlist
--   Filter and sort books

 MySQL Database: